gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## Dead-Time

 Dead-time is a technique which is commonly applied to MOSFET driving when the MOSFETs are in a H-Bridge (or half-bridge) configuration.
 Dead-time is the time between when one MOSFET(s) is turned off and another MOSFET(s) is turned on.
-It is used to prevent **shoot-through**, which is when two MOSFETs on the same leg of a H-bridge are on at the same time, creating a direct short between `\(V_{cc}\)` and `\(GND\)`.
+It is used to prevent **shoot-through**, which is when two MOSFETs on the same leg of a H-bridge are on at the same time, creating a direct short between `\(V_{CC}\)` and `\(GND\)`.
 Shoot-through occurs because of the turn-off delay time of a MOSFET.

 ## Turn On/Turn Off Times